GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
+> ### The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.
 >
-> ~ *Fred Brooks*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts